The BBC Good Food team review everyday saucepans to discover which models are the best for heat distribution, easy cleaning and resilience.

-Best bits: A great tool for cutting cookery corners
+Pros: a great tool for cutting cookery corners

 It's made from stain-resistant plastic (so hopefully won’t go bright orange the first time you cook carrots in it) and has the handy design of dual pouring spouts, which is a bonus for left handers.
 The two side vents open to cook in the microwave and close to store food in the refrigerator.

 Wilko five-piece stainless steel saucepan set

-Best bits: Excellent value for money, plus bonus milk and sauté pans
+Pros: excellent value for money, plus bonus milk and sauté pans

 For the price you pay, you really can’t beat these pots.
-I use them frequently and they more than do the job.
+We use them frequently and they more than do the job.
 They do discolour slightly on a gas flame, but it's never a problem.
 They heat up extremely well and the long tapered design of the handles keeps them well away from any heat source.